Search

 MIM Vs. Machining

 When it comes to similarities, MIM tends to correlate well with machined parts in regards to finished components.
 Typically, MIM components can be used in the same way as machined parts—aerospace, medical, firearms—and in some cases, MIM parts look very similar to machined parts.
-However, when it comes down to it, MIM offers many advantages for precision components that machining does not solve.
+However, when it comes down to it, metal injection molding offers advantages for precision components that machining does not solve.

 Unique Geometry